40 Adaptive Outdoor Games and Activities for Special Needs Kids

-She said that they are seeing an increase of young kids who are developing crossed eyes or a wandering eye from playing on a screen for too long with it held too close to their faces.
+She said that they are seeing an increase of kids who are developing crossed eyes or a wandering eye from playing on a screen for too long with it held too close to their faces.
 Getting kids outside is a priority for our health.

 Think about that!
 Parents are actually allowing kids to do permanent damage to their eyes by playing too many video games.